 Reporting Procedures for the Local Police Departments

 The reporting of the incident to the police involves several aspects.
 If a victim calls the police to respond to the scene, a uniformed officer in a patrol car will go to the victim’s location.
 The victim may request that a specific gender officer respond, but there is no guarantee that a specific gender officer will be available.
 The police, however, should make every effort to accommodate the victim.
 For incidents involving possible sex crimes, the uniformed officers will generally notify a detective or a specialized unit staffed with personnel who are trained to gather information about sex crimes and explain the investigative procedures of the police department, including possible options available to victims of sex crimes.
-The local precinct detective squad will investigate stalking and domestic violence offenses.
+The local precinct detective squad will investigate stalking and/or domestic or dating violence offenses.

 In sex offense cases, the officers who respond to the call will want to examine the scene of the crime and obtain evidence (clothes, sheets, etc.).
 If the perpetrator is known to the victim, the police will want to interview the perpetrator and any witnesses to the incident.
 They will also encourage the filing of a formal complaint.
-If you wish to press criminal charges against the perpetrator, a hospital visit should be made as soon as possible.
+If a victim would like to press criminal charges against the perpetrator, a hospital visit should be made as soon as possible.
 It is best that physical evidence be collected at the hospital as soon as possible.
 The police will encourage a hospital visit at the time of the incident and can assist the victim in securing necessary transportation to the hospital.
 If charges are filed but no arrest has been made, a victim may have the option to decline further prosecution.
 If the perpetrator already has been arrested and indicted, withdrawing charges may not necessarily be an option for the victim.